 Field of View and Close Focus Range

-As with most compact binoculars, some people find them difficult or awkward to hold.
-However, the rubberized coating on the barrels makes the Vortex Diamondback 8x28 easy to hold onto.
-The eyecups are made of a soft rubber that is comfortable but not tapered like on i's cousin, the Editors' Choice winning Vortex Viper HD 8x42.
-There is excellent eye relief so you don't feel like you need to strain to stare at objects.
+The rubberized coating on the barrels makes the Vortex Diamondback 8x28 easy to hold onto.
+The eyecups are pliable, comfortable rubber.
+They aren't tapered like on its cousin, the Editors' Choice winning Vortex Viper HD 8x42.
+Adequate eye relief keeps your eyes from straining.

 At under $200, the Vortex Diamondback 8x28 is an outstanding value.
 At just about any price range under $500, quality compromises have to be made in order to keep the cost down.
 Vortex steps up to the challenge and produces a good product for the price.
 Vortex does a good job of balancing those compromises out.
-Notably, when compared to the Eagle Optics Shrike 10x42, which costs only $30 less, the Vortex Diamondback blows it away in clarity and brightness, proving its mettle as a top tier product.
 We give this pair our Best Buy award for its excellent balance of quality, performance, and price.
 Budget shoppers (or any shoppers really!) will not be disappointed.
 You also get the Vortex VIP (Very Important Promise) warranty along with your purchase.
 Vortex says that: it doesn't matter how it happened, whose fault it was, or where you purchased it, we will repair or replace at no charge to you.
 If we cannot repair your product, we will replace it with a product in perfect working order of equal or better physical condition.
 The addition of this excellent warranty further increases the value of this purchase.

 If you want a larger pair of binoculars, the Vortex Diamondback line comes in multiple ranges from this 8x28 to 12x50 and everything in between.